Mark Camilleri

-Mark Camilleri (born 2 February 1988) is a Maltese historian, writer, blogger, publisher, and investigative journalist.
-Camilleri served as chairman of the National Book Council from 2013 to 2021.
+Mark Camilleri (born 1988) is a Maltese author, historian, publisher, and independent journalist.
+Camilleri served as chairman of Malta's National Book Council from 2013 to 2021.
 Following his dismissal, he became an outspoken critic of Malta's ruling Labour Party, particularly against former prime minister Joseph Muscat, and current prime minister, Robert Abela.
+In the 2010s, Camillieri advocated against censorship laws in Malta.
+He has written and published books about the history of Malta and novels, and established his own publishing house, Dar Camilleri.
+He founded a news website, The Maltese Herald, in 2024, where he publishes investigations and news.

 Early career

-As a very young man, Mark Camilleri always had a great interest for history and politics.
-While still being a secondary school student, he used to socialise and discuss politics with leftists and communists at the Communist Party of Malta premises in Valletta.

-He later became an active member of Moviment Graffitti.
-During this time, he was once arrested together with another Graffitti member for attempting to throw red paint at an American warship, the USS O'Bannon which was temporarily berthed in Malta.
-Since he was still a minor at the time of the crime, his name was not published but was conditionally discharged for involuntarily damaging police uniforms and fined €100 (Lm42.91).
+In his youth Camilleri was a member of Moviment Graffitti.
+During this time, he was arrested with another member for attempting to throw red paint at the USS O'Bannon American warship, which was temporarily berthed in Malta.
+As he was a minor at the time of the crime, his name was not published.
+He was conditionally discharged for involuntarily damaging police uniforms, and fined €100.

-Mark Camilleri continued his studies at the University of Malta where he later graduated with a B.A.
-(Hons) in 2009 and M.A. in 2012.
-During his University years in 2009, he published Alex Vella Gera's short story Li Tkisser Sewwi (trans.
-Fix What You Break) in his student newspaper Ir-Realta.
-Vella Gera's short story is a first person male narrative on female objectification and sexual exploits.
-The publication was promptly banned from the University of Malta and Camilleri was indicted to court along with the author for publishing obscenities and pornography.
-This arrest took place during a time when old censorship laws were being applied across the arts sector.
-This led him to organize a pressure group called Front Against Censorship which lobbied for the removal of censorship laws from the arts.
-Camilleri and Vella Gera were released from all charges by Maltese courts.
-Following their release, censorship laws in Malta were removed in 2016.
-During the following year, the Front Against Censorship lobbied for the removal of criminal libel, which was subsequently removed from Malta's code of laws in 2018.
+Camilleri studied at the University of Malta.
+As a student, he edited a student newspaper called Ir-Realtà.
+During his university years, in 2009, he published Alex Vella Gera's short story Li Tkisser Sewwi (trans.
+Fix What You Break) in Ir-Realtà.
+Vella Gera's short story is a first person male narrative about female objectification and sexual violence.
+The publication was promptly banned from the University of Malta, and Camilleri was indicted to court along with the author for publishing obscenities and pornography.
+This arrest took place during a time when censorship laws were being applied across the arts sector.
+After the arrest, he organized a pressure group called Front Against Censorship, which lobbied for the removal of censorship laws from the arts.
+Camilleri and Vella Gera were released from all charges by the Maltese courts.

-For his work against government censorship, Camilleri was controversially awarded a Midalja għall-Qadi tar-Repubblika (M.Q.R) in 2013 by Malta's President George Abela, amidst accusations of political patronage.
+For his contributions to art and literature in Malta, Camilleri was awarded a Midalja għall-Qadi tar-Repubblika (M.Q.R.) in 2013 by Malta's President George Abela.
+Vella Gera was also offered the award but turned it down.